 Nail fungus is caused by fungi, yeast, and moles.
 There are many causes including trauma to the nails, the use of non-sterilized mani/pedi equipment, going barefoot in a public locker rooms or showers, immunosuppression, diabetes, etc.

 - Wash hand sand feet after contacting another person

 - Do not go barefoot in locker rooms or public showers

 - When getting a manicure or pedicure, make sure the instruments are sterilized

 - Do not pick or chew fingernails and trim nails regularly

 - Wear protective gloves when washing dishes with chemical cleansers

 Topical anti-fungal lacquers, creams, or solutions can be prescribed to treat nails.
 These medications must be applied daily and take up to a year to work.
-Efficacy of topical medications depends on the severity of the nail fungus.
+Efficacy of topical medications depends on the severity.

 Surgery or Laser Treatment

 Surgery to remove an infected fingernail or toenail is most effective when combined with oral and topical medications.
 Laser therapy can kill the pathogens causing nail fungus, but can be mildly uncomfortable for the patient.
-We do not offer surgery or laser treatment for nail fungus; however, Dr. Lily does prescribe oral and topical medications for nail fungus.
+We do not offer surgery or laser treatment for nail fungus; however, Dr. Lily does prescribe oral and topical medications.